HelChris/HelChris/README.md

 - 🔭 I’m currently working on **JavaScript Essentials and All That Jazz**

-- 🌱 I’m currently learning **Vanilla JavaScript and using an External API**
+- 🌱 I’m currently learning **JavaScript and creating my own API**

-- 💬 Ask me about **being a n00b and share your own learning journey**
+- 💬 Ask me about **being a n00b and share your own learning journey, tips and tricks**

 <h3 align="left">Connect with me:</h3>
 <p align="left">